Call Us

 • Residential alcohol addiction treatment – residential inpatient care places you in an environment designed to aid in addiction recovery.
 During rehab, you’ll engage in therapy, support groups, wellbeing activities and other treatments aimed at securing long-term recovery from addiction.
 After a detox, many people will stay in residential treatment for up to 28 days

-• Therapy – dealing with underlying issues and learning to manage feelings, process past events through psycho-education is part of an effective recovery plan.
+• Therapy – dealing with underlying issues and learning to manage feelings through psycho-education is part of an effective recovery plan.
 Therapy will help you to do this.
 Therapy helps you to identify triggers and develop coping skills that allow you to move past cravings.
 This can be done on a 1:1 basis, with other family members, or as part of group therapy

-• Aftercare and secondary care – recovery from alcohol use disorder is a lifelong endeavour.
-Services like aftercare and secondary care include continued access to support groups, refreshing what you’ve learned in treatment and creating a ‘soft landing’ that helps you to cope with any triggers and temptations
+• Aftercare – recovery from alcohol use disorder is a lifelong endeavour.
+Aftercare includes continued access to support groups, refreshing what you’ve learned in treatment and creating a ‘soft landing’ that helps you to cope with any triggers and temptations

 Page clinically reviewed by Dee Johnson (Mbacp, MNCS), Addiction Therapist at Priory Hospital Chelmsford.